 And these low sales didn't affect the anime release only, but the Okamoto's manga adaptation release, too.
 Tokyopop gave up the license not so long after publishing the last volume of the first series.
 There's no way to get Corrector Yui Ver.2 if you don't give a try in searching at Japanese auction sites.
 Same is also applied to Asamiya's adaptation.

-Talking to Himself: In the LA dub this is a bit common.
-Eco and Reiko has the same dub actress, but barely talks to each other in scene.
-War Wolf and Grosser is another example, however the dub actor manages to sound different between one and another when both appear in the same scene.
-BUT, the two main cases with Fridge Brilliance of this are Grosser and Inukai, and Synchro and War Wolf in the Japanese version.
+In the LA dub this is much more common to find than the Japanese version.
+Ecco and Reiko have the same dub actress, but barely talk to each other in a scene.
+War Wolf and Grosser are another examples, though their dub actor manages to sound different between one and another when both appear in the same scene.

-In one of the columns of opinion in Kia Asamiya's special manga, the anime series planner commented about ideas for plots that were cut due to some issues they were having, especially involving nets as a Mystery Net, and Arabian Net, a net based in the Yui's Four Panel Theater and a Future Net involving a 'Game of Life'.
+In one of the volumes of Asamiya's manga, the anime series planner commented about some plots that were cut due to some issues they were having when working in the animation, especially involving some ideas for networks, such as episodes based on a Mystery Net, an Arabian Net, a net based on Yui's Four Panel Theater, and a Future Net that would have involved a 'Game of Life' simulation.

 Apparently, back in the day, Viz Media acquired the Kia Asamiya's manga rights to publish it in America.